 One of the most telling things I saw was Schumer when Trump first started attacking this whole process.

-Schumer saying openly, look, you know, if you mess with the FBI and the CIA, if if you mess with the intelligence apparatus, they have seven ways to Sunday to get even with you.
+Schumer saying openly, look, you know, if you mess with the FBI and the CIA, if you mess with the intelligence apparatus, they have seven ways to Sunday to get even with you.

-That's a pretty scary statement coming from a democratically elected representative.
+That's a pretty scary statement coming from a Democratically elected representative.

-How is the effort going in terms of how many states now have uh have come along with convention of states and and in other words, and uh because this comes right out of Article 5 of the Constitution, where states have the power to call a convention of states to propose amendments, and it takes thirty-four states to call the convention, thirty-eight to ratify any amendments.
+And in other words, because this comes right out of Article 5 of the Constitution, where states have the power to call a Convention of States to propose amendments, and it takes 34 states to call the Convention, 38 to ratify any amendments.

 Where are we now in that process?